 How I Determine (imprecisely) the Reading Level of a Book

-Above all else, this has to be the most obvious and simple method to determining the reading level of a book that I have learned as a parent, bookseller, reading tutor and reader of kid's books: PAGE NUMBER AS READING LEVEL INDICATOR for chapter books.
-Since 1st - 3rd grade tends to be the most important period for developing readers as well as the most difficult time for determining the reading level of a book, I tell parents to use the page-number-as-guide method in combination with the 5 FINGER method (have your child read a page of text - if there are more than 5 words your child is unable to read on the page, the book is probably too difficult.)
+Above all else, this has to be the most obvious and simple method to determining the reading level of a book that I have learned as a parent, bookseller, reading tutor and reader of kid's books: PAGE NUMBER AND FONT SIZE AS READING LEVEL INDICATOR for chapter books.
+Since 1st - 3rd grade tends to be the most important period for developing readers as well as the most difficult time for determining the reading level of a book, I tell parents to use the page-number-and-font-size-as-guide method in combination with the 5 FINGER method (have your child read a page of text - if there are more than 5 words your child is unable to read on the page, the book is probably too difficult.)

 Page Number as Reading Level Guide:1st grade reading level: 50 - 75 pages